QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

 ..     methods(isfinite)
 ..
 ..
 ..
-We'll discuss some of the more complicated data types you see here later on ..
+We'll discuss some of the more complicated data types you see here later on.
+..

 Adding Methods
 ^^^^^^^^^^^^^^^^^^

-It's straightforward to add methods to existing functions
+It's straightforward to add methods to existing functions.

-For example, we can't at present add an integer and a string in Julia (i.e. ``100 + "100"`` is not valid syntax)
+For example, we can't at present add an integer and a string in Julia (i.e. ``100 + "100"`` is not valid syntax).

-This is sensible behavior, but if you want to change it there's nothing to stop you
+This is sensible behavior, but if you want to change it there's nothing to stop you.

 .. code-block:: julia